 |Range L||$70.00 and over||$145,600 and over|

-Mean hourly wage rate.
+Mean hourly wage.
 The mean hourly wage rate for an occupation is the total wages that all workers in the occupation earn in an hour divided by the total employment of the occupation.
-Total hourly wages are calculated as follows:
+To calculate the mean hourly wage of each occupation, total weighted hourly wages are summed across all intervals and divided by the occupation's weighted survey employment.
+The mean wage for each interval is based on occupational wage data collected by the BLS Office of Compensation and Working Conditions for the National Compensation Survey (NCS).

-P-th percentile hourly wage rate.
-The p-th percentile hourly wage rate for an occupation is the wage rate where p percent of all workers in the estimates cell earn that amount or less and where (100-p) percent of all workers earn that amount or more.
-This statistic is calculated as follows:
+Percentile wage.
+The p-th percentile wage rage for an occupation is the wage where p percent of all workers earn that amount or less and where (100-p) percent of all workers earn that amount or more.
+This statistic is calculated by uniformly distributing the workers inside each wage interval, ranking the workers from lowest paid to highest paid, and calculating the product of the total employment for the occupation and the desired percentile to determine the worker that earns the p-th percentile wage rate.

-Nonsampling error occurs for a variety of reasons, none of which are directly connected to sampling like sampling error.
-Examples of nonsampling error include: nonresponse, data incorrectly reported by the respondent, mistakes made in entering collected data into the database, mistakes made in editing and processing the collected data.
+Nonsampling error occurs for a variety of reasons, none of which are directly connected to sampling.
+Examples of nonsampling error include: nonresponse, data incorrectly reported by the respondent, mistakes made in entering collected data into the database, and mistakes made in editing and processing the collected data.

 Information in this release will be made available to sensory impaired individuals upon request.
 Voice phone: 202-691-5200; TDD message referral phone number: 1-800-877-8339.